octo-technology/OpenTezos/docs/explorer/private-indexer.md

 ```
 <br/>
 The used account is defined in the scripts/sandbox/account.js file.
-The contracts can be migrated:
+The contracts can now be migrated:

 ```shell
 $ truffle migrate --network development
 ```

-The contracts are deployed onto our private network:
+Three contracts are deployed onto our private network:
 1. the first contract holds a big map, and does not do anything.
-This dummy contract is deployed to bypass a tzstat bug regarding big maps:
+This dummy contract is deployed to bypass a _tzstats_ bug regarding big maps:
-the first big map (whose index is 0) are not fetched by the frontend
+the first big map (whose index is 0) is not fetched by the frontend.
 2. a raffle contract using map
 3. a raffle using big map

 For the second and third migrations, a raffle is opened (given the storage definition),
 and the account used for the migration has bought a ticket.

+> The same smart contract is deployed twice: one with maps, and the other with big maps.
+> Later on, these two smart contracts will a highlight the difference between the processing of maps and big maps by _tzstats_.

-# Setting up a private tzindex (backend)
+# Setting up a private _tzindex_ (backend)

-tzstat is an open-source indexer: it can freely be used and modified.
+_Tzindex_ is an open-source indexer: it can freely be used and modified.
 The source code is available here: [https://github.com/blockwatch-cc/tzindex](https://github.com/blockwatch-cc/tzindex)

-The application will be built:
+The application is built this way:
 ```shell
 $ git clone https://github.com/blockwatch-cc/tzindex
 $ cd tzindex